informatica-unica/lip/toyparser/README.md

 ```
 %left PLUS
 ```
 This line instructs the lexer that the PLUS token associates to the left.
+In practice, it introduces a rule in the parser saying that the sum production cannot appear as the right child of another sum production.

 Then, when parsing:
 ```
 1 + 2 + 3